Albuquerque-David/2048/README.md

 ### Interface

 If you have interface issues, it means your OS isn't ready to work with unicode characters, when you run the game, use the the `--no--unicode` flag and a simpler interface will appear.
-Ex.: `./2048 --no-unicode`
+Ex.: `./2048 --no-unicode`.
+If you want to fix it, follow [these](https://wiki.archlinux.org/index.php/Locale#Setting_the_locale) instructions.

 ### Build